pivotal/docs-tap/workloads/iterate-functions.hbs.md

 This extension enables live updates of your application while running on the cluster, and allows you to debug your application directly on the cluster.

+> **Important** The Tanzu Developer Tools extension currently only supports Java Functions.

 ## <a id="prereqs"></a> Prerequisites

 Before you can iterate on your function, you must have:

 - [Tanzu Developer Tools for Visual Studio Code](../vscode-extension/install.md)
 - [Tilt](https://docs.tilt.dev/install.html) v0.27.2 or later.

-> **Note** The Tanzu Developer Tools extension currently only supports Java Functions.

 ## <a id="configuration"></a> Configure the Tanzu Developer Tools extension